Anglo-Spanish War (1654–1660)

-The Anglo-Spanish War was fought between England and Spain between 1654 and 1660.
+The Anglo-Spanish War of 1654–1660 was fought between the Commonwealth of England and Habsburg Spain.
 It was driven by the economic and religious rivalry between the two countries, with each side attacking the other's commercial and colonial interests in various ways, such as privateering and naval expeditions.

 In 1655, an English amphibious expedition invaded Spanish territory in the Caribbean, eventually capturing the island of Jamaica.
 In 1657, England formed an alliance with France, merging the Anglo-Spanish war with the larger Franco-Spanish War, with major land actions that took place in the Spanish Netherlands.

-Although the war was terminated after The Restoration of King Charles II of England in 1660, tensions in the Caribbean with regards to the English possession of Jamaica kept the conflict going intermittently for over ten years.
+Although the war was terminated after the Restoration of King Charles II of England in 1660, tensions in the Caribbean with regard to the English possession of Jamaica kept the conflict going intermittently for over ten years.
 This included raids on Spanish territory by notable Privateer Henry Morgan.
 The war officially ended with two peace treaties, which were signed at Madrid in 1667 and 1670.